JoeyyScott/Gamer-Supplies/TESTING.md

         + View their order history and defulat delivery address in their profile page.
         + Logout of their account.
     + Are not able to:
-        + Access edit or delete supply buttons on supplies page.
+        + Access edit or delete supply buttons on the supplies page.
         + Access Login, Register, Add/Edit Supply, Manage Reviews or Admin pages.

 + **Admin users who are logged in**:
     + Admin users will receive identical functionality to the regular users with a few small changes.
     + Admins are able to:
-        + Access the django admin panel
+        + Access the django admin panel.
         + View and use the Manage Reviews button on the homepage.
         + Access manage reviews page and able to delete reviews.
-        + Access add, edit or delete supply buttons on supplies page.
+        + Access add, edit or delete supply buttons on the supplies page.
         + Access Add Supply page from main navigation bar.

 + **Toasts display when**: